Magazine

 The Fruits of Longevity

-For Attenborough everything has been boiled down to raw essentials.
-And yet his career exhibits flexibility: his success must be attributed to open-mindedness about a young medium when others might have thought it beneath them.
-It would be too much to call him a visionary but he was in the vanguard of those who saw TV’s possibilities.
 Fascinated by wildlife as a child, he rose to become controller at BBC Two and director of programming at the BBC in the 1960s and 70s.
 ‘Television didn’t exist when I was a young man, and I have spent my life in a medium I couldn’t have imagined.
 It has been a wonderful experience,’ he says.

-There is an element of well-deserved pride about this: Attenborough’s original commissions at BBC2 – everything from Match of the Day to Call My Bluff and Monty Python’s Flying Circus – were so wide-ranging that one can almost convince oneself that he was a BBC man first and an ecologist second: ‘The world has become very divided in a way,’ he continues.
-‘It’s sometimes said that we prepare for a world when we’re young that’s gone by the time we arrive in it.
+There is an element of well-deserved pride about this.
+Attenborough’s original commissions at BBC2 were wide-ranging.
+The included everything from Match of the Day to Call My Bluff and Monty Python’s Flying Circus.
+One can almost convince oneself that he was a BBC man first and an ecologist second.
+‘The world has become very divided in a way,’ he continues.
+‘We prepare for a world when we’re young that’s gone by the time we arrive in it.
+To that I say, ‘It depends what your life expectancy is!’

 But all along it was nature that thrilled and animated him.
 Attenborough is one of those high achievers who compound success with longevity.
 His is a voice that speaks to us out of superior experience – he has seen more of the planet than any of us.
 He speaks with a rare authority at the very edge of doom – his own personal decline, as well as the planet’s.